 Coral reefs are among the most valuable ecosystems on the planet.
 Besides containing one of the most biodiverse ecosystems on earth, coral reefs protect coastlines from the damaging effects of wave action and tropical storms, are a source of nitrogen and other nutrients for marine food chains, assist in nitrogen and carbon fixing and are a source of income for millions of people around the world.
 They also play an important role in generating the sand and rubble that maintain islands and cays.

 Macroalgae and herbivorous fish populations should also be closely monitored.
 Macroalgae, such as seaweed, is known to poison corals and reduce or halt the settlement and survival of juvenile corals.
 Herbivorous fish, such as parrotfish and surgeonfish, reduce or eliminate macroalgae from coral reefs and facilitate the growth of reef corals.
-Increasing the diversity of herbivorous fish and other functional groups of fish can therefore indirectly drive coral reef recovery.
+Increasing the diversity of herbivorous fish and other functional fish groups can indirectly drive coral reef recovery.

 Studying the trajectory of algal growth over time allows researchers to determine the success or failure of strategies to manage herbivory or other factors that contribute to algal growth and the success of reef corals.